Implications of inertial subrange scaling for stably stratified mixing

-The importance of accurately modelling irreversible scalar fluxes in the ocean has motivated significant research in various modelling frameworks.
+The importance of accurately modelling such irreversible scalar fluxes in the ocean has motivated significant research of various idealised flows using an array of modelling frameworks.
 Perhaps most notable, estimating the irreversible flux from the scalar gradient via a turbulent diffusivity, $\kappa_b$, is the \textit{de facto} standard approach \citep[e.g.][]{ivey91,barry01,maffioli16,salehipour15}, with

 where $N$ is is an appropriately defined large scale buoyancy frequency.
-A common parametrisation of $\kappa_b$ has been suggested by \citet{osborn80}, which asserts that $\kappa_b$ be related to the irreversible rate of dissipation of kinetic energy via a turbulent flux coefficient $\Gamma$ such that By analysis of energy equations for a simple stratified flow model at stationary conditions, \citet{osborn80} suggested that $\Gamma_b$ be a constant $\leq 0.2$.
-More recently, the prescription of parameter dependence for $\Gamma_b$ has emerged as a necessary improvement to turbulent diffusivity models due to increasing evidence that a constant coefficient for $\Gamma$ may not be suitable.
+A common parametrisation of $\kappa_b$ has been suggested by \citet{osborn80}, which asserts that $\kappa_b$ be related to the irreversible rate of dissipation of kinetic energy via a turbulent flux coefficient $\Gamma_b$ such that By analysis of energy equations for a simple stratified flow model at stationary conditions, \citet{osborn80} suggested that $\Gamma_b$ be a constant $\leq 0.2$.
+More recently, the prescription of parameter dependence for $\Gamma_b$ has emerged as a necessary improvement to turbulent diffusivity models due to increasing evidence that a constant coefficient for $\Gamma_b$ appears not to be at all suitable.
 Parametrisations of $\Gamma_b$ in this framework have emerged to be difficult due to potential dependence on multiple parameters, which may well themselves be correlated \citep{caulfield21}, which difficulties lead to often contradictory subclosures \citep{monismith18}.
-While alternative models exists, such as mixing-length models \citep{odier09,ivey18} and flux transport models, they have not gained widespread usage in large-scale simulations.
+While alternative models exists, such as mixing-length models \citep{odier09,ivey18} and flux transport models, they have not as yet gained widespread usage in large-scale simulations.